Reciprocity: The Truth about Adjuster Licensing Agreements between States

 Thus, adjuster license reciprocity refers to a mutual agreement between states whereby an adjuster holding a license in one state can successfully apply for a license in another state and vice-versa.
 This is important to adjusters because it means that in many cases you can apply for a license in another state without having to first pass that state’s exam or pre-licensing course – requirements that can mean significant investments of time and money.

 It is also commonly held that every state has specific states with which they have a reciprocal agreement.
 Texas, for instance, is purported to have the greatest adjuster license reciprocity in the country.
 This is a little misleading.
-The fact of the matter is most states have an arrangement such that if you have a license in your own state of residence you can obtain a license in their state.
+The fact of the matter is most states have an arrangement such that if you have a license in your own state of residence, you can obtain a license in their state.
 For example, lets say you live in and have an adjuster license in Oklahoma.
 You are applying for a North Carolina license.
 North Carolina doesn’t specify that Oklahoma must recognize North Carolina’s license before granting you the license.
 So this isn’t exactly reciprocity, just a recognition of an adjuster’s due diligence in his/her home state.
 The crux of the matter is this: if you are licensed in your home state you will be able to obtain adjuster licenses in most other states.
-The Texas adjuster license really should be prized for the relative ease by which it is obtained rather than its high reciprocity.

 In the event that your home state does not require an adjuster license, you should strongly consider obtaining another state’s license where adjuster pre-licensing courses are readily available.
-Texas has the greatest availability of pre-licensing programs which can be found virtually across the country or even taken online.
+Texas and Indiana have the greatest availability of pre-licensing programs which can be found virtually across the country or even taken online.

 If you are beginning your insurance adjuster career, be sure to check your state’s licensing rules and procedures When properly understood, reciprocity can work greatly in an adjusters favor when he or she is looking to diversify the geographic range of operating.